vito/cfv4/README.md

    all, so just do that.

 1. Trigger the `load-balancer` job to get things started.
-This will spin up an `nginx` server that will balance requests acros your instances.
+This will spin up an `nginx` server that will balance requests across your instances.

 1. Trigger `stage` to build a droplet.
 This will run automatically whenever your source bits change.